Federation research guide | National Library of Australia (NLA)

 On 1 January 1901, the six existing self-governing British colonies of New South Wales, Victoria, Queensland, Tasmania, South Australia and Western Australia, came together in union to create the Commonwealth of Australia.
 This was what was known as Federation and was the culmination of a decades-long push by various individuals and associations.

-The National Library of Australia holds a wide selection of material relating to this process.
+The Library holds a wide selection of material relating to this process.

 This guide aims to introduce researchers to key collections and items held by the Library, as well as advise of where related material may be found.